SoroushGReza/juridiq/README.md

 # JuridiQ

+**Status: Under Development**
+This project is actively being developed.
+Features may change and the codebase is not yet stable.

+## Overview
 A user-friendly website built with Django REST Framework (DRF) and React, designed to provide legal advice and assistance with writing appeals for individuals in Sweden.

-## Overview
+## Tech Stack
-This project consists of a Django-based backend and a React frontend:

 ### Backend:
 - Django
 - Django REST Framework